 Practical Nurse Program

-Additional requirements of the program include passing a random drug test, completion of a physical exam with a record of required immunizations prior to assignment to clinical sites, and the ability to withstand the physical rigors of the program.
-A fair but strict attendance policy is enforced during the 10 month program.
+Additional requirements of the program include passing a random drug test, completing of a physical exam with a record of required immunizations prior to assignment to clinical sites, and the ability to withstand the physical rigors of the program.
+A fair but strict attendance policy is enforced during the 10-month program.

 The curriculum includes: